 VASE LIFE: 7-10 days.

-HARVEST: Outside ray florets begin to open.
+HARVEST: Fresh: Outside ray florets begin to open.
 Place immediately in water.
+Dried: When blooms are fully open.

 Johnny's is committed to your success, every step of the way.